Microsoft Project Server

-Microsoft Office Project Server is a project management server solution made by Microsoft since 2000.
+Microsoft Office Project Server is a project management server software made by Microsoft since 2000.
 It uses Microsoft SharePoint as its foundation, and supports interface from either Microsoft Project (Professional edition) as a client application or by web browser connecting to its Project Web App (PWA) component.

 Overview

 As an extension of Microsoft Project, Project Server provides the Project Web App (PWA, formerly Project Web Access).
 Microsoft Project Server stores project information in a central SQL Server database, protected from unauthorized access and corruption.
 A Project Administrator can control security defining users and access rights.

 The Project Center supports reports across an organization at the project level.
 Managers can drill down into project details.
 Tasks, Projects and Resources can have Enterprise Custom Fields defined (similar to Custom Fields in the Microsoft Project desktop application).

 The project manager needs to communicate project plans and to distribute task assignments to team members.
 The assignment of tasks can be distributed to team member home pages in PWA.
 They need to communicate status and changes to keep the project manager up to date.
 Project Server supports electronic communication over the web via PWA.
 Team members can update their tasks' status via PWA and the My Tasks list or via a Time Sheet.

 Resource workloads can be analyzed by project and by resource with the Resource Center, allowing organizations to forecast future resource requirements and make more efficient use of resources.
 Project Server also includes a resource planning module that facilitates macro-level planning of resources to projects.

 The view definition is easier to understand and more robust with PWA than with Microsoft Project.
 Views can be protected to assist standardization.
 Project Server stores custom calendars, views, tables, filters, and fields, in an Enterprise Global area where users have access to the latest version every time they restart Microsoft Project.

 For each published project in Microsoft Project a Project Workspace can be created.
 A Project Workspace is a custom Microsoft SharePoint Teamsite (built for Project Server) where the Project team can share a web version of the project schedule as well as documents, issues, risks and a list of the project deliverables.